Olive: Harvesting

-Most olives today are harvested by shaking the boughs or the whole tree.
-Using olives found lying on the ground can result in poor quality oil, due to damage.
-Another method involves standing on a ladder and "milking" the olives into a sack tied around the harvester's waist.
-This method produces high quality oil.
-A third method uses a device called an oli-net that wraps around the tree trunk and opens to form an umbrella-like catcher from which workers collect the fruit.
-Another method uses an electric tool with large tongs that spin around quickly, removing fruit from the tree.

-Table olive varieties are more difficult to harvest, as workers must take care not to damage the fruit; baskets that hang around the worker's neck are used.
+In the Mediterranean region, olives are harvested in the autumn, from October onwards.
+Most olives are harvested by shaking the tree or individual branches.
+Another effective method has the harvester stand on a ladder with a sack tied around their waist; they then "milk" the olives into the sack.
+Varieties for table olives are more delicate to harvest, as damaged fruit become bitter; baskets that hang around the worker's neck are used.
 In some places in Italy, Croatia, and Greece, olives are harvested by hand because the terrain is too mountainous for machines.
 As a result, the fruit is not bruised, which leads to a superior finished product.
-The method also involves sawing off branches, which is healthy for future production.

-The amount of oil contained in the fruit differs greatly by cultivar; the pericarp is usually 60–70% oil.
+The method involves sawing off branches, which is healthy for future production.
+The amount of oil in the fruit varies greatly by cultivar; the pericarp is usually 60–70% oil.
 Typical yields are 1.5–2.2 kg of oil per tree per year.

 Longevity

+The Oliveira de Mouchão in Mouriscas, Abrantes, Portugal, has a claimed age of 3,350 years.

 Olive trees have been venerated for their resilience and longevity since antiquity; several specimens are reputed to be several thousand years old.
 However, compared to other woody plants, the exact lifespan is difficult to determine through common methods like dendrochronology (analyzing tree rings) due to the olive tree's irregular growth patterns, which can include missing annual tree rings, hollowed-out interiors, and multiple trunks.
 For example, a 2013 study revealed wide disparities among different laboratories conducting tree-ring dating of the same specimens.
-Alternatively, although age can be inferred from a tree's diameter, this method is imperfect due to a range of other factors that affect size and length, such as soil fertility and climatic conditions.
-Based on a combination of tree-ring and radiocarbon dating, olive trees have maximum ages between 300 and 500 years, with some research finding that most of the oldest trees live up to 700 years.
+Although age can be inferred from a tree's diameter, this method is imperfect due to a range of other factors that affect size and length, such as soil fertility and climatic conditions.
+Based on a combination of tree-ring and radiocarbon dating, olive trees have maximum ages between 300 and 500 years, with some research finding that most of the oldest trees had lived for up to 700 years.
+An olive tree in Mouriscas, Abrantes, Portugal, Oliveira do Mouchão, has a claimed age of 3,350 years.